Types of Meditation Events

 Join us every 2nd & 4th Sunday morning, 10:00 am – 11:30 am.
 A time for meditation and reflection– and to meet other members of our community.
 Sunday morning meditation is a good time for new people to enter the Pine Street Sangha and for the rest of us to have another time in the week to meditate together.
 (Check the Events calendar for occasional cancellations.)

 Several meditation groups meet at the Pine Street Sangha weekly.
 In these groups we create a supportive environment where students talk honestly about their meditative experiences.
 These committed groups periodically open to new members with experience meditating with us.

 Nonresidential retreats, held at the Pine Street Sangha in Portland, include dharma talks, individual and group interviews along with several meditation sittings each day.
 These small nonresidential retreats are low cost, while still offering an in-depth experience.
 Local participants can sleep in the comfort of their own home and we can suggest sleeping arrangements for out-of-towners.
 OUR RETREATS ARE NOW ONLINE, CHECK THE CALENDAR FOR OPPORTUNITIES.

-Nelly is available for individual sessions with students.
+Teachers are available for individual sessions with students.
 This is an option for local students, as well as for those who live at a further distance.
 Students can send their teachers their meditation journals and then talk in person, over the phone, or on video-conferencing.

 Ethics Workshops for Mental Health Professionals